storybookjs/react-native/README.md

 This readme will be used for 6.0 documentation going forward, [find the 5.3 readme here](https://github.com/storybookjs/react-native/tree/v5.3.25#readme)

-The first 6.0 alpha is out now `6.0.1-alpha.0` to try it out follow [this guide](https://github.com/storybookjs/react-native/blob/next-6.0/v6README.md) (work in progress)
+The 6.0 alpha is out now `6.0.1-alpha.3` to try it out follow [this guide](https://github.com/storybookjs/react-native/blob/next-6.0/v6README.md) (work in progress)

 For more information visit: [storybook.js.org](https://storybook.js.org)